Gerard's personal blog.

 Extra Costs and Charges

 Does your hypnotist provide a PA system or lighting, or must you bring those in?
 Do you need to provide an assistant?
 Hotel?
 First class travel or economy?
 Do they have a “rider” for free drinks etc.?
 These can all change the picture quite a bit.
-There’s no harm in find these things out before you commit.
+There’s no harm in finding these things out before you commit.

 Gerard V will bring a PA if he can drive to your event from one of his bases in Australia or NZ